The Pros and Cons of USB Microphones

 My suggestion is if you’re trying out podcasting and you’re not sure you want to pursue it long term, get the Blue Yeti or AT2020 USB PLUS and have fun!
 (Or give it a test run using something you probably already have at home!)

 But, if you know you are going to be podcasting, or you want to start with the most professional options first, you need to invest in an audio interface, regular vocal microphone, cables, and stands.
 It’s not that much more money, and it’s going to get you a MUCH better result.
 Check out my Resources page for my recommended professional podcasting tools.
-I also have a video of my podcast setup on YouTube, plus more podcasting resources there.
+I also have a playlist about Podcasting on YouTube.

 If you’re interested in podcasting, thankfully, you don’t have to go it alone.
 I invite you to set up a 1:1 coaching session with me.